 Trains are probably the most convenient method of transport to get to the festival.
 Trains from Ayr, Paisley Gilmour Street and Glasgow all stop at Troon (which is also just one 4-minute stop away from Glasgow Prestwick Airport).
 From Largs, travellers need to change at Kilwinning.
 Journey times are approx 40 minutes from Glasgow and 10/15 minutes from Ayr & Kilwinning.

-Recommended last trains back to Kilwinning/Paisley/Glasgow depart Troon at 22:26 or 23:11.
-Last trains back to Prestwick/Ayr depart at 23:39 or 00:09 and last train to Kilmarnock is 22:39.
+Last trains back to Kilwinning/Paisley/Glasgow depart Troon at 22:44 or 23:16.
+Last trains back to Prestwick/Ayr depart at 23:39 or 00:09 (plus 00:56 on Thu/Fri) and last train to Kilmarnock is 20:43.
 All trains to/from Troon are operated by Scotrail.
 Please check their website to confirm timings.
+Scotrail operates a no alcohol policy.

 Troon Concert Hall is only a 10 minute walk from the Station.
 From Troon Station, exit north and turn left on to St Meddan’s Street.
 Walk down this street until the junction with Portland Church and South Beach.
 Turn right and the Concert Hall sits on your left at the junction with Academy Street.